 - Strive continuously to expand our network quantitatively and qualitatively.

 Charline Monthel and Sonia Renault also pursue the same objectives.
-Charline should assist 450 students per year with finding internships in France and abroad.
-Sonia’s task is to find a 15-day internship for 50 to 190 students in a span of one week.
+Charline should assist with finding internships in France and abroad.
+Sonia’s task is to find a 15-day internship in a span of one week.
 She has a network of 50 companies for the placement periods.
-At Vatel, students carry out their hands-on assignments during an alternate 15-day cycle: 15 days of practice and 15 days of management courses.
+At Vatel Bordeaux, students carry out their hands-on assignments during an alternate 15-day cycle: 15 days of practice and 15 days of management courses.